 This course aims to deepen your understanding of the essential elements of music.
 Knowing about, understanding, and being able to hear different aspects of a musical composition will facilitate a deeper understanding of how and why we work with particular types of music in dance classes and performances.

-To successfully complete this course, it is required that you write at least one forum post, with no less than 300 words, before the course finishes.
+To successfully complete this course, it is required that you submit at least one forum post, of no less than 300 words, before the course finishes.
 For each unit of work, we will provide questions for you to consider and to help inform your forum post.

 On completion of the course you will have basic knowledge and understanding of:

 - rhythm and timing in movement and music,

 - issues in musical development and education.

 You will access the course via Moodle (our Virtual Learning Environment).
 You will receive login details and further information shortly before the course start date.

 Helen Linkenbagh Masters of Teaching [Dance], ARAD, RAD RTS